Saif al-Islam, Gaddafi's enigmatic and elusive son

 Gaddafi junior, whose name means "Sword of Islam," is also the most elusive of the late Libyan leader's eight offspring, wanted on war crimes charges but evading a manhunt for months to remain the only leading family member still at large.

-Educated at the London School of Economics and a fluent English speaker, Saif al-Islam was once seen by many governments as the acceptable, Western-friendly face of Libya, and a possible heir apparent.
+Educated at the London School of Economics and a fluent English speaker, he was once seen by many governments as the acceptable, Western-friendly face of Libya, and a possible heir apparent.

-But when a rebellion broke out in February against Muammar Gaddafi's long rule, Saif al-Islam immediately chose family and clan loyalties over his many friendships in the West.
+But when a rebellion broke out in February against Muammar Gaddafi's long rule, he immediately chose family and clan loyalties over his many friendships in the West.

 "We fight here in Libya; we die here in Libya," he told Reuters Television in an interview early in the rebellion.

-Three of Gaddafi's sons have indeed died on their home soil during the civil war, but not Saif al-Islam.
+Three of Gaddafi's sons have indeed died on their home soil during the civil war, but not Saif.

-A senior official of the National Transitional Council (NTC) said Friday that he was fleeing south from the last Gaddafi stronghold of Sirte towards Libya's border with Niger, where another son has already taken refuge.
+A senior NTC official said on Friday Saif was fleeing south from the last Gaddafi stronghold of Sirte toward Libya's border with Niger, where another son has already taken refuge.

+"I am here to disperse the rumors ...," he said, pumping his fists in the air, smiling, waving and shaking hands with supporters.

-The ICC later said it had never received official confirmation of Saif al-Islam's capture.
+The ICC later said it had never received official confirmation of Saif's capture.

-Gaddafi's four other children -- three sons and a daughter -- are scattered in exile in neighbouring Algeria and Niger.
+Gaddafi's four other surviving children -- three sons and a daughter -- are in exile in neighboring Algeria and Niger.

-"Ironically, his biggest boosters during the 'Saif years' -- when he was prominent, but perhaps never dominant given his father's leading role pulling the strings -- are the very governments and politicians who ended up bombing his regime into oblivion," he added.
+"Ironically, his biggest boosters during the 'Saif years' -- when he was prominent, but perhaps never dominant given his father's leading role pulling the strings -- are the very governments and politicians who ended up bombing his regime into oblivion."

 STYMIED EFFORTS